com-pas/compas-architecture/technical/GITHUB_ACTIONS.md

 A few points to remember:
 - (1): By default, all actions are triggered on a push action.
-- (2): Only applicable if your repository is depending on our [Github Package](https://github.com/orgs/com-pas/packages).
+- (2): Creates a custom `settings.xml` having the credentials for the Github Packages.
-  We need a custom `settings.xml` having the credentials.
   For more information, check our [Contributing](https://github.com/com-pas/contributing/blob/master/CONTRIBUTING.md).
 - (3): Replace the `<insert project key>` with the project key you copied.

 Once this is set, it's all done!